-As of June 30, 2018 and 2017, the Board of the Organization had designated \$248,163 and \$223,908, respectively, of restricted net assets as a general endowment fund to support the mission of the Organization.
-Since the amount resulted from restricted donations and is donor-restricted, it is classified and reported as permanently restricted net assets.
+As of June 30, 2019 and 2018, the Board of the Organization had designated \$259,110 and \$248,163, respectively, of net assets with donor restrictions - perpetual in nature as a general endowment fund to support the mission of the Organization.
+Since the amount resulted from restricted donations and is donor-restricted, it is classified and reported as net assets with donor restrictions - perpetual in nature.